killvxk/MagicCopy/README.md

 # MagicCopy
 Powershell script to exfiltrate large files quickly and securely.

+Files are split into multiple pieces and encrypted using AES.
+Multithreading is supported for increased copy speed.

 ### MagicPut

 Store file to a remote or local location.